andreaaraldo/machine-learning-for-networks/9x.ml_highspeed_networks/README.md

 In the first part, you are going to train a network to predict what is the network load, based on some features.
 In the second part, you are going to use the trained model in an emulated scenario to make predictions at line rate.

-## Training and Validation
+## Training

-* Objective: Train a NN model that is able to predict the traffic load (label at the last column) using the given features (n-1 first columns).
+* Objective: Train a model that is able to predict the traffic load (label at the last column) using the given features (n-1 first columns).
 Store the trained model in a file.
-Load the trained model in a simple test scenario
+Load the trained model in a simple test scenario.
+To store and load the model, if it is a neural network, you can use ModelCheckpoint and CSVLogger callbacks, as in `04.neural-networks.ipynb`.
+For any other types of model, you can use pickle, as in `05.trees-and-ensambles.ipynb`.
+You can store the serialized model in your Google Drive.

 * Dataset
 The dataset contains some features related to CPU measurements in a network scenario.